 Use case: I've used it to:

-• Build lesson plans and structures learning paths for PA students rotating through my psychiatry clinic, tailored to their interests and clinical level
+- Build lesson plans and structured learning paths for PA students rotating through my psychiatry clinic, tailored to their interests and clinical level

 Bottom line: it won’t replace your clinical judgment or experience, but it can absolutely help you teach those things more efficiently.